-We recognise that children with special educational needs (SEN) and or disabilities can face additional safeguarding challenges.
+We recognise that children with special educational needs (SEN) and or disabilities can face additional safeguarding challenges on and offline.
 Children with SEN and or disabilities are especially vulnerable when identifying concerns due to their impaired capacity to resist or avoid abuse.
 They may have speech, language and communication needs which may make it difficult to tell others what is happening.

 All staff are aware that additional barrier can exist when recognising abuse and neglect for children with SEND and be more prone to peer group isolation or bullying (including prejudice-based bullying) than other children.
-They may not always show outward signs and may have communications barriers and difficulties in reporting challenges, especially involving exploitation or incidents involving peer on peer/child on child harm, abuse, or harassment and particularly where that harassment or harm is of a sexual nature.
+They may not always show outward signs and may have communications barriers and difficulties in reporting challenges, especially involving exploitation or incidents involving child- on -child harm, abuse, or harassment and particularly where that harassment or harm is of a sexual nature.
 Our staff's vigilance will be a supporting factor to keeping all children safe.

 Our policy reflects the fact that additional barriers can exist when recognising abuse and neglect in this group of children which include:

-- assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability without further exploration; - children with SEN and disabilities can be disproportionally impacted by things like bullying, without outwardly showing any signs; and communication barriers and difficulties in overcoming their ability to disclose incidents or the risk of harm they feel subject to; - addressing individual behaviour concerns and incidents considering the child's SEN and disabilities.
+- assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability without further exploration. - children with SEN and disabilities can be disproportionally impacted by things like bullying, without outwardly showing any signs; and communication barriers and difficulties in overcoming their ability to disclose incidents or the risk of harm they feel subject to, - addressing individual behaviour concerns and incidents considering the child's SEN and disabilities. - recognising and having in place additional support for example to teach, advise, mentor and support children with SEND from online harms, hoaxes, bullying, grooming and radicalisation and enable them to have confidence and the ability to stay safe online, either in schools or outside the school environment.